 APPLICATION RESPONSE: As soon as possible after application is submitted.
 We will aim to have decisions on which poster's are accepted by the 14th August 2019.

 On Thursday the 10th October, we will be having our annual conference dinner, and we'd love to have you with us.
-Details and tickets will be added to this shortly.
-Please note - ignore the dinner section on the registration forms, you can still book the conference, and we will have this rectified shortly
+You can now book your dinner ticket on our registration form.

 Convention Edinburgh has negotiated rates for the 8th International Compassionate Mind Foundation Conference and is pleased to offer a free online accommodation booking service to delegates attending this event.